KostyaSha/github-integration-plugin/README.md

 # Disclaimer

 * Backward compatibility may be broken in any time.
+(But wasn't in the last year.)